webmasterar/libFLASM/README.md

 };
 ```

-The library also provides an iterator to loop through the results:
+The library also provides an iterator to loop through the results, each item of which is a ResultTuple:

 ```
 /* example of how to iterate through a resultset */